lchehami/lchehami.github.io/_publications/2025_duq_mdpi.md

 ---
-title: "A Comparative Study of Divergent Surface Acoustic Wave Beams’ Generation on an Y128° Lithium Niobate Using Various Types of Interdigital Transducers"
+title: "A Comparative Study of Divergent Surface Acoustic Wave Beam's Generation on an Y128° Lithium Niobate Using Various Types of Interdigital Transducers"
 date: 2025-02-01 00:00:00 +0200
 selected: true